 ISSA vs ACSM

-The International Sports Sciences Association is one of the leaders in fitness and nutrition education, with an array of certifications for health and exercise fields.
-It offers certifications and ongoing support for job placement.
-The company was founded in 1988 and, since then, has found its niche in offering online certification courses.
+The International Sports Sciences Association is one of the leaders in fitness and nutrition education, offering a wide array of certifications in health and exercise.
+It also provides ongoing support for job placement.
+Founded in 1988, the company has found its niche in online certification courses.

 ACSM